 That’s what I did with 2 of my Gibby’s scarves.
 And then I used an elastic band to keep them together.

 Insider tip: I work with Gibby’s because I ADORE her scarves.
-They are a swimsuit material and therefore stretch all 4 ways which make them more comfortable.
+They are a swimsuit material and therefore stretch all 4 ways which makes them more comfortable.
 If you go through my link, you can get 20% off these already affordable bits of magic.
 Right now the company is creating longer ones that will be debuting on Sept 6.
 But there are a couple on the site right now.

 My rating: I think this makes a difference.